zzzprojects/docs/entityframework-extensions.net/pages/documentations/batch-savechanges.md

 The Entity Framework `BatchSaveChanges` method is the fastest way to save a few or hundreds of entities.

-The same sql in the same order as `SaveChanges` is used but batched in fewer commands to increase the performance.
+The same SQL in the same order as `SaveChanges` is used but batched in fewer commands to increase the performance.

 ```csharp
 var affectedRows = context.BatchSaveChanges();